overeasi/overeasi.github.io/index.md

 ## Community Feedback
 We are interested in your experience using the OverEasi Chatbot!
 If you would like, please take a couple of minutes to fill out the [OverEasi Chatbot Form](https://docs.google.com/forms/d/e/1FAIpQLSfKiap-pzjMusGuSkQ-0-TxT3dWRsufpFz8Dt9r2gEDj4eLyA/viewform?usp=sf_link).
 This will help us understand how to better provide for your service.

+Four out of five of the community members that had reviewed the deployment have rated the intuitiveness of the app to be a 5 star rating.
+Although these are promising results, there is undoubtedly room for future refinements.
+One major recommendation from the community members was expanding the accessibility of the app.
+In other words, it would be in our best interest to make it available on mobile devices, allowing users to utilize the app anywhere at anytime.
+A noteworthy proposal from the community members was the implementation of different language features for the chat-bot.
+This proposition served as an additional confirmation to put Dialogflow's language features to the test.
+As many of us know, Hawaii is a place filled with very diverse people, it makes perfect sense to reach and provide service to the entirety of that population.

 ## Developer Guide

 This project uses meteor to run the site, so first [install meteor](https://www.meteor.com/install) onto your OS: